 a novel by Tommy Tung

 Magic is meant for everyone, Gorry knows.
 Artists just pick it up faster.
-As a painting prodigy, Gorry showed writers, musicians, and creative types in L.A. that magic and art were the same: an ability to render reality.
-Some of his protégés could read your life history by touching your skin.
+As a painting prodigy, Gorry helped creative types from underrepresented groups learn that what they lacked in white privilege, they made up in their inherent power: art and magic are the same way of rewriting reality.
+Some of his BIPOC protégés could read your life history by touching your skin.
 Some could paralyze you with a crow’s feather.
+Their paranormal progress paralleled their career successes.
 But then some started killing with their talents.
 Gorry couldn’t stop them all nor could he stop his Jinni lover from dying.

-Eight years later, Gorry needs more than magic against the Jinn who are masters of it, according to Islamic mythology.
+Eight years later, Gorry needs more than magic against a gang of Jinn who are masters of it, according to Islamic mythology.
+Unlike his lover, they don’t think any human being deserves it.
 He needs the help of a bitter ex, an estranged friend, resentful artists, and even a skinwalker he’s killed a few times.
 More than anything, Gorry needs to love people enough again to save them.
 That’s the only way his half-Jinni daughter can do the same.

 seeking literary representation & publication